 Acclaimed American photographer Robert McCabe first arrived in Greece in the 1950s.
 The shots he took of Greece during that time provide an opportunity to assess the past and consider the future.
 “When I first set foot in the Aegean in 1954 I found villages that had no electricity, running water, telecommunications or cars, while in many cases the only connection to the mainland by sea was with caiques,” says McCabe.
 “People lived in perfect harmony with the natural environment and were very conscious of resource management."

-The Museum of Cycladic Art in Athens is including McCabe’s photographs in its “Cycladic Society 5,000 Years Ago” exhibition which opened in early December.
-His section of the exhibition is titled “Memories and Monuments of the Aegean” and comprises two sections.
-The first depicts aspects of life in the Aegean in the 1950s and 60s, before the arrival of technology.
-The 40 images in this section cover four themes: celebrations, women’s occupations, men’s occupations and work at sea.
-The second section features 33 photographs of seaside archaeological sites.
-The majority were taken in 1954-55, when these sites were little changed in regard to the descriptions provided by foreign travelers in the 19th century.
+The Museum of Cycladic Art in Athens included McCabe’s photographs in its “Cycladic Society 5,000 Years Ago”.
+His section of the exhibition was titled “Memories and Monuments of the Aegean” and comprised two sections.
+The first depicted aspects of life in the Aegean in the 1950s and 60s, before the arrival of technology.
+The 40 images in this section covered four themes: celebrations, women’s occupations, men’s occupations and work at sea.
+The second section featured 33 photographs of seaside archaeological sites.
+The majority were taken in 1954-55, when these sites were little changed in regard to the descriptions provided by foreign travelers in the 19th c.
 Most of these spots are historically significant, some as sites of worship, others as commercial centers and others still for their strategic importance.